iam-peter/phong/README.md

 - Couldn't use `onStarted`, `onFinished` and `onRunningChanged` signals in a nested `Vector3dAnimation` inside of a `Transition`.
 Solved by using a `SequentialAnimation` combined with two `ScriptAction`s at the beginning and end.

 - Can't use `Camera`s `void translate(vLocal, enumeration option)` together with `Transition`.
 This is why setting of the camera `position` and `viewCenter` is done manually.

+- I had trouble using `KeyboardHandler` together with `KeyboardDevice` in each of the different `Scene` types I've created.
+Using `focus` or `enabled` wasn't work toggle each individual on and of.
+Once focused each `KeyboardHandler` received the same event even though it was `accepted`.